ndarci/adipose-dysfunction-nafld/README.md

 ```

 ### Investigate biological function of correlated modules

-* Plug module gene lists into webgestalt with all expressed genes as background
+Plug module gene lists into WebGestalt with all expressed genes as background
-* Get all expressed genes from limmaVoom folder

 ```bash
 Rscript explore_xtissue_modules.R